johanoskarsson/sorrybutton/README.md

 Generate a PagerDuty API key
 https://support.pagerduty.com/hc/en-us/articles/202829310-Generating-an-API-Key

 Pick an escalation policy that the button will pick the on call user from.
-Click on it, copy the id from the url to the configuration file.
+Click on it, save the id from the url.

 https://sorrybutton.pagerduty.com/escalation_policies